ArduPilot/ardupilot_wiki/common/source/docs/common-hargrave-dronecan-escs.rst

     Ensure the flight controller is appropriately terminated.
 For example, models such as the Pixhawk Cube have CAN termination resistors installed by default.

 The CAN H, CAN L and GND should be connected to the flight controller ports in the same order.
-On

 .. note::